astitwlathe/questions_prep/ml_study/readme_discussion.md

 So what does this mean?

-If
- you're a 'data expert' in your organisation (hello, BI folks!), chances are you can challenge even seasoned data scientists by leveraging your data and domain expertise combined with very basic machine learning skills.
+If you're a 'data expert' in your organisation (hello, BI folks!), chances are you can challenge even seasoned data scientists by leveraging your data and domain expertise combined with very basic machine learning skills.

 This could easily boost your career.

 And you don't have to wait for anyone's permission to build your ML portfolio.

-It’s up to you.
+It's up to you.